sakibmiyahn/devlogs-by-sakib/cmbjfbrak000109jsg33w1v3v.md

 > Note: Use `eslint-config-airbnb` instead of `airbnb-base` if you’re working with React.

 Create an `.eslintrc.json` file at the root of your project.
-Here's a sample configuration which uses the Airbnb base rules (which exclude React-specific rules).
+Here's a sample configuration that uses the Airbnb base rules (which exclude React-specific rules).
 It also adds Prettier and node config as a rule.
-Checkout [ESLint](https://eslint.org/docs/latest/) docs for full sets of available rules:
+Check out [ESLint](https://eslint.org/docs/latest/) docs for full sets of available rules:

 ```json
 {